-This situation can be drastically improved with an ET3 connection built parallel to the existing one, see option $\underline{T1}$, Table 1.
-According to the ET3 routes [6], the national level ET3{nl} would be sufficient, figure 1, left: the maximum speed is 1.3 to 2 thousand km/h.
-The network includes freight and passenger handling hubs, capsules, interchanges, etc. all matching the capacities of option $\underline{T0}$ for freight and passengers, Table 1.
-The resulting costs are listed in Table 1, see e.g., [3, 7] for more details.
-At the modest investment and the total load (utilisation) factor of 0.4 option $\underline{T1}$ (€4B) will fully match the freight and the passenger capacities of option $\underline{T0}$ (€10B) with excellent economics: the 6 €cent/ton/km and 27 € per one-way ticket, 1st class allow the PbP of 10 years (at PbP of 40 years the cost-prices are 4 times less).
+This situation can be drastically improved with an ET3 connection built parallel to the existing one, see option T1, Table 1.
+According to the ET3 routes [6], the national level ET3{nl} would be sufficient, figure 1, left: the maximum speed is 1.3-2 thousand km/h.
+The network includes freight and passenger handling hubs, capsules, interchanges, etc. all matching the capacities of option T0 for freight and passengers, Table 1.
+The resulting costs are listed in Table 1 see e.g., [3, 7] for more details.
+At the modest investment and the total load (utilisation) factor of 0.4 option T1 (€4B) will fully match the freight and the passenger capacities of option T0 (€10B) with excellent economics: the 6 €cent/ton/km and 27 € per one-way ticket, 1st class allow the RoI of 10 years (at RoI of 40 years the cost-prices are 4 times less).
 The delivery time decreases to 18 minutes (e.g., a freight of 500 ton, on pallets, figure 2, left), while passenger travel time will be 12 minutes (figure 2, right at the average speeds of 578 and 693 km/h respectively).
-On demand, the passenger capacity can increase many times as the load factor is only 0.012.
-On a medium (longer) term, the capsule speed can go to 2 (10) thousand km/h for elevated tube sections (underground tubes) and the travel time to 10 (3) minutes.
-These latter performance milestones can be met and funded by ET3 itself.
-Moreover, option T1 in parallel to option T0 can take initially as little as 1⁄4 of the
+On demand, the passenger capacity can increase many times, as the load factor is only 0.012.
+On a medium (longer) term, the capsule speed can go to 2 (10) thousand km/h for elevated